-Charles W. Russo
+Charles W. Russo Ph.D.
+University of Central Florida M.S.

-M.S.
 University of Central Florida M.A.
 University of Central Florida B.A.
 University of Central Florida A.A.
 University of Central Florida

 Timothy Walsh J.D.
 University of San Diego B.A.
 College of Holy Cross